Non-Abelian monopoles in the multiterminal Josephson effect: Introduction

-In this work we explore the idea of multiterminal Josephson effect as a practical platform for realizing topological artificial matter and construct an analytically solvable model that captures properties of Yang monopole.
-We derive spectral properties of the prototypical device and demonstrate non-Abelian character of the obtained band structure.
-For this purpose, we use symmetry-constrained scattering matrix approach with the specific parametrization of unitary matrices that enables us to take advantage of properties of palindromic polynomials to resolve analytically the eigenvalue problem.
-To establish connection to experimentally detectable responses, possible transport signatures of the multiterminal Josephson junctions in the topological non-Abelian phase are briefly discussed.
+In this work, we explore the idea of a multiterminal Josephson effect as a practical platform for realizing topological artificial matter and construct an analytically solvable model that captures the properties of the Yang's monopole.
+We derive spectral properties of the prototypical device and demonstrate the non-Abelian character of the obtained band structure.
+For this purpose, in Sec. \ref{sec:S-matrix} we use the symmetry-constrained scattering matrix approach with the specific parametrization of unitary matrices.
+It enables us to take advantage of the properties of palindromic polynomials to resolve analytically the eigenvalue problem.
+This way we calculate the Andreev spectrum of five- and six-terminal Josephson junction devices.
+To establish connection to the experimentally detectable responses, possible transport signatures of the multiterminal Josephson junctions in the topological non-Abelian phase are briefly discussed in Sec. \ref{sec:transport}.